About the Journal

 Focus and Scope

-The Revista Brasileira de Neurologia (RBN) is a peer-reviewed, open-access scientific journal published by the Institute of Neurology Deolindo Couto of the Federal University of Rio de Janeiro (INDC-UFRJ), in association with the Neurology Association of Rio de Janeiro (Associação de Neurologia do Estado do Rio de Janeiro – ANERJ).
+The Revista Brasileira de Neurologia (RBN) is a peer-reviewed, open-access scientific journal that does not charge any fees for manuscript submission or publication.
+It is published by the Institute of Neurology Deolindo Couto of the Federal University of Rio de Janeiro (INDC-UFRJ), in association with the Neurology Association of the State of Rio de Janeiro (ANERJ).

-Founded in 1949 under the title Jornal Brasileiro de Neurologia and published under its current name since 1983, the RBN is one of the oldest scientific journals dedicated to neurology in Brazil, with continuous publication and an established editorial tradition.
+Founded in 1949 under the title Jornal Brasileiro de Neurologia and published under its current name since 1983, the RBN is one of the oldest scientific journals dedicated to neurology in Brazil, with uninterrupted publication and a well-established editorial tradition.

-The objective of the journal is to disseminate knowledge across the fields of clinical and basic neurosciences, thereby advancing neurology and neuroscience.
+The objective of the journal is to disseminate knowledge in the fields of clinical and basic neurosciences, contributing to scientific advancement in neurology and neuroscience.

 The journal welcomes manuscripts addressing neurological disorders, neurophysiology, neuroimaging, neurogenetics, neuroepidemiology, neurology education, historical aspects of neurology, and other topics relevant to contemporary neuroscience research and clinical practice.

 The RBN gives priority to original research articles and also publishes review articles of recognized scientific relevance.
-Other manuscript categories—such as case reports, images in neurology, historical notes, and opinion articles—are considered on a complementary basis and must present clear scientific or educational relevance.
+Other manuscript categories—such as case reports, images in neurology, historical notes, and opinion articles—are considered on a complementary basis and must demonstrate clear scientific or educational value.

-The RBN adheres to good practices in scientific publishing, including blind peer review, editorial transparency, and ethical standards.
+The RBN adheres to internationally recognized best practices in scientific publishing, including blind peer review, editorial transparency, and strict ethical standards.

 Peer Review Process